Data enrichment: 3 customer marketing campaigns

 targeted data: the future cookieless through segmentation

-In the cookieless era, where user privacy is a major concern, contextual and semantic targeting enable data to be segmented by analysing a web page and the associated keywords.
-This method is the response to the disappearance of third-party cookies.
+In the cookieless era, where user privacy has become a major concern, contextual targeting and semantic targeting enable data to be segmented by analysing the content of a web page and the associated keywords.
+This method is making a comeback in response to the disappearance of thirs-pary cookies.

 Contextual targeting

-Contextual targeting focuses on a web page content and the information that surrounds it.
+Contextual targeting focuses on the content of a web page and the contextual information that surrounds it.

-By analysing the keywords, you can place your adverts in a relevant way, ensuring that they reach an audience with an affinity with the content.
+By analysing the keywords, themes and general context of a page, you can place your adverts in a relevant way, ensuring that they reach an audience with an affinity with the page’s content.

-This approach enables companies to maintain advertising effectiveness while respecting users’ privacy concerns.
-Indeed, no personal data is required for targeting.
+This approach enables companies to maintain a degree of advertising effectiveness while respecting users’ privacy concerns, as no personal data is required for targeting.
 This makes it an indispensable strategy today.

 segment data